ansys/pyansys/doc/source/getting-started/install.rst

 Install PyAnsys
 ###############

-Installing the PyAnsys metapackage is as simple as installing any Python library.
-However, you must have a licensed copy of `Ansys <Ansys Customer Portal>`_ to use it.
+The PyAnsys metapackage is distributed as a Python library.
+Its installation follows the standard Python package installation process.

 Online installation
 ===================